To,

 Mrs. Suchhanda Chatterjee is a Director of the Company since the incorporation of the Company.

-The Board appointed Dr. Anita Bandyopadhyay (DIN: 08672071) as an additional Non-Executive Independent Director of the Company for a term of five years with effect from February 3, 2020.
-The Members of the Company approved appointment of Dr. Anita Bandyopadhyay as an Independent Director of the Company with effect from February 3, 2020 to February 2, 2025.
+The Board and Members of the Company approved appointment of Dr. Anita Bandyopadhyay (DIN: 08672071) as an Independent Director of the Company for a term of five years with effect from February 3, 2020.

 The requirements of the provisions of Section 149 of the Companies Act and Regulation 17(1) of the Listing Regulations have been complied with by the Company.